Will F.J. Fortin

 Ocean Mixing and Turbulence

-My research goal is the explore energetics in the oceanic interior by mapping diapycnal diffusivity of meso- and sub-mesoscale ocean structures in conjunction with temperature and salinity profiles inverted from seismic data.
+My research goal is to explore energetics in the oceanic interior by mapping diapycnal diffusivity of meso- and sub-mesoscale ocean structures in conjunction with temperature and salinity profiles inverted from seismic data.
 I am particularly interested in regions with high internal wave activity, seamounts, rough bathymetry, and large eddies.
 Field sites include the Caribbean, South China Sea, Adriatic, and the North Pacific.

 Rock Properties from Seismic